Business

 Salesforce: SaaS pricing model template

-Salesforce pricing model template
+Salesforce example of SaaS pricing model

 6. Usage-based SaaS pricing model

-The usage-based pricing model, often called “Pay As You Go,” charges customers based on their actual usage of the SaaS product.
-Standard metrics for usage include the number of API (application programming interface) calls, data storage, or the volume of processed data.
+The Pay As You Go (also known as the usage-based pricing model) pricing model charges the customers in accordance with the actual usage of the SaaS product.
+The most common usage metrics are the number of API (application programming interface) calls, data storage, or data volume processed.

 Usage-based SaaS pricing model